 John Pitts, Deputy Assistant Director, Intergovernmental Affairs, Consumer Finance Protection Bureau (CFPB)

-Charles Pruett, Assistant Dean, Student Financial Aid, Georgetown Law Center
+Charles W. Pruett, JD, Assistant Dean for Financial Aid, Georgetown University Law Center

 Charles Pruett is the Assistant Dean for Financial Aid at the Georgetown University Law Center and has been with the Financial Aid Office since 1997.
 The ever-evolving state of the economy ensures that the needs of Georgetown Law’s student body are constantly changing.
 He regularly works with students to increase their knowledge of financial planning and illuminate the nuances and pitfalls important to the lives of younger professionals.
 For over fifteen years, Georgetown Law’s flagship financial program, “Life after Georgetown Law” has prepared thousands of graduating students to enter the “real world” as informed earners and consumers.
 Mr. Pruett earned both his B.A. and J.D. from The George Washington University.